Polls close in Croatia with predicted results too close to call | DW | 22.12.2019

 Polls have closed in Croatia's presidential election.
-Experts are expecting none of the candidates to have won the office outright, meaning a runoff vote would be required in two weeks.
+Experts are expecting none of the candidates to have won outright, meaning a runoff vote will be required in two weeks.

-Croatians cast their votes on Sunday in the country's presidential election, which sees a tight race between conservative Kolinda Grabar-Kitarovic, the Social Democrat Zoran Milanovic and the folk-singer turned right-wing politician, Miroslav Skoro.
+Croatians cast their votes on Sunday in the country's presidential election, which saw a tight race between conservative Kolinda Grabar-Kitarovic, the Social Democrat Zoran Milanovic and the folk-singer turned right-wing politician, Miroslav Skoro.

+An exit poll published shortly after polls closed in the evening placed Milanovic slightly ahead of his rivals with a 29.58% share of the vote, compared with 26.38% for incumbent Grabar-Kitarovic, and Skoro in third on 24.1%.

-Political analysts have predicted that none of the candidates will win an outright majority, Grabar-Kitarovic and Milanovic are, in particular, polling close together, and that a runoff vote between the two will be held on January 5.
+Political analysts have predicted that none of the candidates will win an outright majority and that a runoff vote will be necessary on January 5.

 Given the nature of the tight race, it was unsurprising that a higher turnout occurred than in the country's last election, with some 100,000 more citizens casting their ballot this time around in comparison with 2014.